djware/SmallTVProWeatherMap/README.md

 Clear GIF Queue:

 The GIF queue is cleared at startup and can be cleared within the functions as needed.
-Contributing
-We welcome contributions to improve this script!
-If you have any suggestions or find any bugs, please open an issue or submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.